DISEASE/DISORDER:

 Figure 1: Finkelstein Maneuver

-- The patient tucks the thumb into a clenched fist, the examiner then quickly ulnarly deviates the wrist, reproducing pain.
-39
+- The patient tucks the thumb into a clenched fist, and the wrist is passively ulnar deviated by the examiner, reproducing pain.16

-- Less specificity and have a higher false positive rate than the true Finklestein test, and to be less precise than the Wrist Hyperflexion and Abduction of the Thumb test (WHAT).6
+- Often mistaken as Finkelstein test, this exam maneuver is known to be less specific, have a higher false positive rate, and be more painful than the true Finkelstein test.19 It is also noted to be less precise than the Wrist Hyperflexion and Abduction of the Thumb test (WHAT).20

 - Wrist hyperflexion and abduction of the thumb (WHAT) Test:

-- The patient flexes the hand and abuducts the thumb, causing active contraction of the tendons of the first dorsal compartment (abductor pollicis longus and extensor pollicis brevis).
+- The patient flexes the hand and abducts the thumb, causing active contraction of the tendons of the first dorsal wrist compartment (APL and EPB).
 The examiner then gradual increases resistance to thumb abduction.

-- Useful in diagnosing dynamic instability after successful decompression of first extensor compartment.47
+- This test is useful in diagnosing dynamic instability after successful decompression of first extensor compartment.21

 Figure 3: WHAT Test

-- Physical exam findings must be considered along with the patient’s history, occupation, radiographs, and other physical findings.42
+- Physical exam findings must be considered along with the patient’s history, occupation, radiographs, and other physical findings.22

 Functional assessment